DigitecGalaxus/thinclient-base/README.md

 ### Hostname

-We wanted to make sure, that every thingclient has a unique and recognizable hostname.
-Therefore during the boot (pre-network), we are executing the `hostname-changer.sh` script to adjust the hostname.
-The Hostname is set to `thinclient-{lastSixMACAddressCharacters}` .
+The thin client gets a unique and recognizable hostname from the `hostname-changer.sh` script.
+The Hostname is set to `thinclient-{lastSixMACAddressCharacters}`.

 ### Network